elixir-cloud-aai/TESK/README.md

 ### Generating new API version stub
 Current version of TES specification (v0.3) lives locally in the project as a [Swagger JSON file](/src/main/resources/task_execution.swagger.json).
 In case of the specification upgrade, this file needs to be replaced with a new version.
-Then you need to run ```mvn clean generate-sources -p generate-swagger```.
+Then you need to run ```mvn clean generate-sources -P generate-swagger```.
 That will generate new versions of [model](/src/main/java/uk/ac/ebi/tsc/tesk/model) and [API](/src/main/java/uk/ac/ebi/tsc/tesk/api) stub files.
-As model objects contain Bean Validation annotations and API contains implementation, manual reconciliation of changes is then necessary.
+As model objects contain Bean Validation annotations and auto-generated API interface contains problematic  `consumes = { "application/json" }` for GET methods, manual reconciliation of changes is then necessary.